Badgerfang/WoLApp/README.md

 WoLApp -sm -sn OFFICE-PC -br Bridges.txt -ml Computers.txt

-The router in someone's home needs to be updated to route port 6000 to th Raspyberry PI running WoLApp.
+The router in someone's home needs to be updated to route port 6000 to the Raspyberry PI running WoLApp.

 WoLApp -sm -sn PI -sp 6000